Nevue Fine Art Marketing

 Erasers – Grab your eraser and start drawing.
 Draw a new eraser and a used eraser.

-Eyes – Eyes are thought of as the windows to the soul and capture the character of the person or animal you are drawing.
+Eyes – Eyes are considered the windows to the soul and capture the character of the person or animal you are drawing.
+Drawing different facial features like eyes, nose, and lips will help you to draw portraits.
+For extra practice, try drawing other facial expressions.
+Norman Rockwell was a master at facial features.

 Sketching eyes will enhance your portrait drawing skills.

-If you run out of ideas of what to draw, just draw your eyes.
-Draw cat eyes, dog eyes, human eyes any type of animal’s eyes.
+If you run out of ideas of what to draw, draw your eyes.
+Draw cat eyes, dog eyes, human eyes any animal’s eyes.

-Fish – Draw the fish in your fish tank.
+Fish – Draw cute things like your fish in your fish tank.

 Flowers – There is a variety of flowers you can draw.
 Draw each flower separately or display a bunch of flowers in a vase.